godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     export var number = 5

-    # Export can take a basic data type as an argument which will be
+    # Export can take a basic data type as an argument, which will be
     # used in the editor.

     export(int) var number